ShanCao18/E2-Capsnet/README.md

 The paper is under review.

 To run the code, the file "shape_predictor_68_face_landmarks.dat" is required.
-You can download it online.
+You can download it at: https://pan.baidu.com/s/17BDipqCLNzwFNsty4oc6Qg (password: 369e).

+The RAF-DB dataset can be downloaded at: https://pan.baidu.com/s/13JMStyLRWxpzDE9vqorpGQ (password:ly2w).

 ## The structure of our E2-Capsnet